Adjusting SPRT for an Efficient Procedure with Finite Number of Applications of Less Effective Treatment: Abstract

 \section{Abstract}

-We propose an adaptive sequential framework for testing two simple hypotheses that analytically ensures finite exposure to the less effective treatment.
-Our proposed procedure employs a likelihood ratio–driven adaptive allocation rule, dynamically concentrating sampling effort on the superior population while preserving asymptotic efficiency (in terms of average sample number) comparable to the Sequential Probability Ratio Test ($SPRT$).
-The foremost contribution of this work is the derivation of an explicit closed-form expression for the expected number of applications to the inferior treatment.
-This approach achieves a balanced method between statistical precision and ethical responsibility, aligning inferential reliability with patient safety.
-Extensive simulation studies substantiate the theoretical results, confirming stability in allocation and consistently high probability of correct selection ($PCS$) across different settings.
-In addition, we demonstrate how the adaptive procedure markedly reduces inferior allocations compared with the classical $SPRT$, highlighting its practical advantage in ethically sensitive sequential testing scenarios.
-The proposed design thus offers an ethically efficient and computationally tractable framework for adaptive sequential decision-making.
+We propose an adaptive Sequential Probability Ratio Test (SPRT) which allocates a finite number of applications to the less effective treatment.
+In the classical SPRT framework, patients are assigned to the two competing treatments one-by-one until the stopping criterion, based on breaching the boundary values which are pre-determined using the Type-I and Type-II error probabilities, is met.
+This ensures the control of errors at the cost of ethical efficiency as the exposure to the less effective treatment is large.
+We begin with proposing an adaptive sequential framework for testing two simple hypotheses that analytically ensures finite exposure to the less effective treatment.
+Our proposed procedure employs a likelihood ratio–driven adaptive allocation rule, dynamically concentrating sampling effort on the superior population while preserving asymptotic efficiency (in terms of average sample number), comparable to the classical SPRT.
+We derive an explicit closed-form expression for the expected number of allocations to the inferior treatment.
+Extensive simulation studies and real data analyses substantiate the theoretical results, evincing a significant reduction in inferior allocations compared to the classical SPRT.
+The proposed design thus offers a balanced method between statistical precision and ethical responsibility, aligning inferential reliability with patient safety.